software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - The _Scrum Team_ is responsible for the outcome of each Sprint
 - It consists of one _Scrum Master_, one _Product Owner_, and _Developers_
+- To avoid coordination difficulties, the size of the Scrum Team should be fairly small, preferably at most 10 people
 - _Developers_ are responsible for the technical implementation of the software
 - _Product Owner_ is responsible for maximizing the value of the product resulting from the work of the Scrum Team
 - _Scrum Master_ is responsible that the software development process follows the Scrum practices